elastic/app-search-magento/docs/DEVELOPMENT-ENVIRONMENT.md

 # Installing your dev environment.

-This documentation is intended to help you to install your environment in the following cases:
+This documentation is intended to help you install your environment in the following cases:
 * You want to contribute to App Search Magento module as a developer.
 * You need a full featured Magento environment with App Search enabled for testing / QA purpose.